 You should only stop taking medications if your doctor tells you to do so.

 Before you begin exercising, you’ll be hooked up to the EKG machine.
 Several sticky pads will be attached to your skin under your clothes.
 Your doctor or nurse will check your heart rate and breathing before you begin exercising.
 Your doctor may also have you breathe into a tube to test the strength of your lungs.

 You’ll start off by walking slowly on a treadmill.
 The speed and grade of the treadmill will be increased as the test continues.

 If you experience any difficulties, specifically chest pains, weakness, or fatigue, you may ask to stop the test.

 When your doctor is satisfied with your results, you’ll be able to stop exercising.
 Your heart rate and breathing will continue to be monitored for a short while afterward.

 A few days following the test, your doctor will review the results with you.
-It could reveal irregular heart rhythms or other symptoms that indicate coronary artery disease, such as blocked arteries.
+The test could reveal irregular heart rhythms or other symptoms that indicate coronary artery disease, such as blocked arteries.

-If the test determines you may have coronary artery disease or other heart problems, your doctor may begin treatments or order more tests, such as a nuclear stress test.
+If your doctor determines you may have coronary artery disease or other heart problems, they may begin treatments or order more tests, such as a nuclear stress test.